furry13/draft-buraglio-deprecate7050/draft-buraglio-deprecate7050.md

 Router Advertisement: A packet used by Neighbor Discovery [RFC4861] and StateLess Address AutoConfiguration (SLAAC, [RFC4862]) to advertize the presence of the routers, togther with other IPv6 configuration information.

-pref64(or NAT64 prefix): An IPv6 prefix used for IPv6 address synthesis and for network addresses and protocols translation from IPv6 clients to IPv4 servers, [RFC6146].
+PREF64 (or NAT64 prefix): An IPv6 prefix used for IPv6 address synthesis and for network addresses and protocols translation from IPv6 clients to IPv4 servers, [RFC6146].

 {::boilerplate bcp14-tagged}